pkainulainen/spring-social-examples/sign-in/spring-mvc-normal/README.md

 Running Tests
 ================

-1. You can run unit tests by using this command at the command prompt:
+1. You can run unit tests by running the following command at the command prompt:

         mvn test -P dev